CloudGeometry/cg-devx-core/QUICKSTART.md

 - Azure - Supported
 - GCP - Will be added to a future release

-> <sup>*</sup> Experimental functions are provided for you to try, but are not documented or supported, and are likely to be buggy, or to change after release.

 ## Prerequisites

 Before you begin the installation process, ensure you have the following prerequisites covered: